 For this photo series, the people who represent the institutions (police officers, public prosecutors, lawyers, judges, prison guards and administrators) are at least as important, if not more, than the suspected, accused and convicted individuals.

 In 2008, I finished “Bureaucratics”, a photo project on the Executive, the bureaucracy, in eight countries worldwide.
-(See: www.janbanning.com/gallery/bureaucratics) This inspired me to take up another branch of the Trias Politica: the Judiciary which is at least as fundamental to society as the Civil Service.
+(See: www.janbanning.com/gallery/bureaucratics) This inspired me to take up another branch of the Trias Politica: the Judiciary, which is as fundamental to society.

-So far, I have finished chapters in Uganda (colonial heritage of the Anglo-Saxon Common Law system), Colombia (colonial heritage of the Continental Law system) and the USA.
-At this moment (spring 2013), I am working in France (origin of Code Napoleon and Code Penal, so of the Civil Law system).
-Also, I hope to include a country where the Sharia plays a big role in the criminal justice system.
+All four chapters have now been finished.
+They were made in Uganda (colonial heritage of the Anglo-Saxon Common Law system), Colombia (colonial heritage of the Continental Law system) the USA (state of Georgia, where one in thirteen adults is under the control of the – common law – criminal justice system) and France (origin of Code Napoleon and Code Penal, so of the Civil Law system).
+Attempts to include a country where the Sharia plays a big role in the criminal justice system have failed.

 Password protected chapters

-I apologize for not yet being able to publish the results of my work in Colombia, France and the USA: the magazine GEO (Germany + the international version) have been promised the first right of publication.
+I apologize for not being able to publish the results of my work in Colombia, France and the USA just yet: I expect the book and the exhibition to be ready in autumn 2014.